jhkumaran/FullStackJSCourse/Lesson2-PostgreSQL/Project/README.md

 `npm run test`.

 ## Enviromental Variables Set up
 Bellow are the environmental variables that needs to be set in a `.env` file.
 This is the default setting that I used for development, but you can change it to what works for you.
+For reference purpose, envDuplicate file is created in the project which can be renamed to `.env`

 **NB:** The given values are used in developement and testing but not in production.
 ```